 AFT Public Education, the union’s oldest and largest unit, encompasses the AFT Teachers division and the AFT Paraprofessionals and School-Related Personnel (PSRP) division.
 More than 1 million members strong, this unit has become a major force for preserving and strengthening a national commitment to reclaiming the promise of American education.

-It all began nearly 100 years ago: A group of Chicago teachers, reasoning that theirs was a noble profession, organized themselves to share resources and build respect for the invaluable work they were doing.
-Those early efforts led to the birth of a national teachers union that has been in the vanguard of every major advancement in American public education ever since.
+It all began more than 100 years ago: A group of Chicago teachers, reasoning that theirs was a noble profession, organized themselves to share resources and build respect for the invaluable work they were doing.
+Those early efforts led to the birth of a national teachers union in 1916 that has been in the vanguard of every major advancement in American public education ever since.

 The AFT has organized school and college support staff since the early 1930s, when the first PSRP affiliate, the Education Secretaries of Chicago, was founded.
 Today, the AFT PSRP division sets a foundation for high-quality education by supporting meaningful professional development, promoting health and safety in the workplace, and demonstrating the importance of a strong and just work ethic in a bully-free environment.
 Most important is its commitment to safe and welcoming schools for students who deserve high-quality food programs; reliable school buses; clean, secure buildings; efficiently run offices; and well-trained paraprofessional staff.